epartakki/valetbike/README.md

 ### Overview of dev environment setup (e.g. updates to _env.rb)

+There are no significant changes to the dev environment.

 - Rails
-- Bootstrap (downloaded but not integrated in our app)
+- Bootstrap (downloaded but not integrated, hope to use in MVP)
-- Yarn
+- Yarn (downloaded but not integrated, hope to use in tandem with Bootstrap in MVP)

 ## General Configuration Steps